Council on Depollution

 Toxin-Free Start to Life Guide

-The bad news: fetal development is sensitive to exposure to harmful chemicals, like plasticizers, heavy metals, flame retardants, and pesticides, which can lead to reduced fetal growth, lower birth rates, and many other diseases that show up later in life.
+Fetal development is sensitive to exposure to harmful chemicals, like plasticizers, heavy metals, flame retardants, and pesticides, which can lead to reduced fetal growth, lower birth rates, and many other diseases that show up later in life.
 The good news: by being deliberate and conscientious about what you use and buy, you can successfully reduce exposure to harmful chemicals surprisingly effectively.

-Our Toxin-Free Start to Life guide advises on how to go about creating a toxin-free life for yourself and loved ones - from preconception through pregnancy and your child’s first 1000 days.
+Our Toxin-Free Start to Life guide advises on how to go about creating a toxin-free life for yourself and loved ones - from preconception through pregnancy and your child's first 1000 days.
 As starting and growing a family is the period of our lives when most of us are open and willing to make changes to our lifestyle, we hope that the new choices introduced across this period become the new norm and form the basis of lifelong good health for you and your loved ones.
-Stay tuned - by signing up to updates - the Guide will be published later this year.
-Help us to better understand the community we are trying to reach with this guide, by taking this survey!
-This survey consists of 24 questions and should take less than 10 minutes.
-Thank you for your time, effort and insight.
+Stay tuned - the Guide will be published later this year.